 Cavelamp is a toy browser that runs on Lisp.

 This makes it easier to write web apps because everything can be written in a single language.
 It also helps that Lisp is the most powerful language there is.

 There's no code verifier for safety in Cavelamp like there is in Joan.
-Right now the server can wipe out the client's hard drive.
+The server can wipe out the client's hard drive.

 It took only two weeknights to write an informal version 1 with a simple indirection.
 Cavelamp wraps an existing browser like Chrome, using an Arc web server running locally that drives the browser.